What Is Roemheld Syndrome? The Gut–Heart Connection Explained

 People with respiratory problems who use medical equipment to alleviate their condition are also at risk.
 Sleep apnea is a good example; usually, this condition requires the patient to use a Continuous Positive Airway Pressure Machine (CPAPM) in the form of a mask.
 If the air pressure being generated by the machine is not properly calibrated or there are some congestion problems, a lot of air will be swallowed.
 In general, any need for long-term assisted breathing will increase the risk of aerophagia and Roemheld Syndrome.

-People with an overstimulated vagus nerve, such as those with vasotonic angina will have the right conditions to manifest the syndrome; however, very little is known about the precise vagotonic conditions that could be related to higher or lower risk.
-People with symphathicotonic conditions will also be vulnerable.
+People with an overstimulated vagus nerve may manifest the syndrome; however, very little is known about the precise vagotonic conditions that could be related to higher or lower risk.
+People with sympathicotonic (involving increased sympathetic nervous system activity) conditions may also be vulnerable.

 Pathologies that lead to weakness of the superior esophageal sphincter (like cricopharyngeal fibrosis) can also increase the risk for Roemheld Syndrome, since they allow more air to enter the GI tract.
-A good example of this is the link that seems to be between gastroesophageal reflux disease (GERD) and atrial fibrillation (AF).
+A good example of this is the apparent link between gastroesophageal reflux disease (GERD) and atrial fibrillation (AF).
 Up to 14% of people who suffer from GERD also experience AF.

 Diagnosis